-13.1.3 If, during a turn, a leader moves or influences any combat during the turn its fatigueincreases.
+13.1.3 If leader moves, fights or influence any fight during the turn its fatigue increases.

 Example: Steward has made his first move.
 Its fatigue level increases from 0 to 1

 If in next turn he influences (even) 1 combat its fatigue increases from 1 to 2.
 13.1.4 Fatigue increases if any unit under the leader has CF greater than 0.
 13.1.5 If leader's fatigue is not increased during a turn then Player can lower it by 1.